brown spots on skin

 Brown spots on the skin, also known as hyperpigmentation, can be caused by various factors.

-Hormonal changes, such as during pregnancy or menopause, can also contribute to the development of brown spots.
+Moreover, hormonal fluctuations, particularly those associated with pregnancy or menopause, may also lead to the development of brown spots.

 brown spots on skin

-Different types of brown spots can appear on the skin.
+There are several types of brown spots that may appear on the skin.

-Preventing brown spots on the skin involves protecting yourself from sun exposure, including HEV blue light rays and UV and UVB rays.
+Preventing the occurrence of brown spots is a proactive endeavor that requires effective protection from sun exposure, including HEV blue light and UV and UVB rays.

 Treatment Options for Brown Spots